Skip to content

 image.png

-When the above figure appears, press Enter a few times.
+When the above image appears, press Enter a few times.

-When Login: is displayed, enter root after it and press Enter. image.png
+When Login: is displayed, enter root after it, and then press Enter. image.png

-Then Password: will appear, at this time you need to paste the password you copied (if you forgot it, you can find it on the product information page).
+Next, Password: will appear.
+At this point, you need to paste the password you copied (if you forgot it, you can find it on the product information page).

-Note: Do not use Ctrl+V or right-click to paste, as this may cause extra spaces or line breaks to be entered, resulting in an incorrect password.
+Note: Do not use Ctrl+V or right-click to paste, as this may cause extra spaces or line breaks to be entered, resulting in a password error.

 image.png